fkie-cad/Logprep/doc/source/user_manual/execution.rst

 Logprep reacts on failures during pipeline execution by restarting 5 (default) times.
 This restart count can be configured in the configuration file with the parameter :code:`restart_count`.
+If the restart count is set to a negative number, the restart count is infinite and logprep will restart the pipelines immediately after a failure.
 On logprep start a random timeout seed is calculated between 100 and 1000 milliseconds.
 This seed is then doubled after each restart and is used as sleep period between pipeline restart tryouts.

-If the pipeline restart succeeds, the restart count is resetted to 0.
+If the pipeline restart succeeds, the restart count is reset to 0.

 Exit Codes